LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 10. Create some [**modifiers**](https://ethereum.stackexchange.com/questions/29867/using-require-or-modifier/29868) that will help you verify a few things before running a function.

-    Here `require(...);` means that if the given condition is not satisfied, then the function wOn't execute and the given string will appear as error code.
+    Here `require(...);` means that if the given condition is not satisfied, then the function won't execute, and the given string will appear as an error code.

-The following will check if the message sender is the Landlord.
+The following will check if the message sender is the landlord.

 ```ruby
     modifier onlyLandlord(uint _index) {